uog-rcaas/hpc-workshop/PRACTICAL.md

 python3 myPythonCode.py
 ```

-Now you can submit your job using the `sbatch` utility and the path to the script:
+Now you can submit your job using the `sbatch` utility and the path to the script.
+You will get a JobID in return, remember this to find your output later:

 ```
 [<yourUsername>@headnode01 ~]$ sbatch myPythonJob.sh
+Submitted batch job <JobID>
 ```

 Within your current working directory, you should now find an output file named after your JobID and the file your python script created.
 Since your home storage is shared across all servers, you can see the output of your scripts in real time from the headnode, even if the job ran on a compute node: